greatislander/c2lc-project-website/src/resources/examining-applications-for-accessibility.md

       Educators
     file: /assets/media/examining-applications-for-accessibility.pdf
 ---
-The considerations outlined below include those that should be considered within the design interface as well as instructional supports, such as pre-teaching, scaffolded instruction and adapted resources.
+The considerations outlined below take into account applications within the design interface as well as instructional supports, such as pre-teaching, scaffolded instruction and adapted resources.

 ## General Information